-22) Partnerships with IVEDC:
+21) Partnerships with IVEDC:

-• Southern Border Broadband Consortium (SBBC): SBBC continues to work with local stakeholders to identify, prioritize and advance broadband infrastructure and improvement projects; facilitate and promote broadband education community wide using survey data; work with the Boys and Girls Club of IV and the Workforce Development Board to create Digital Literacy Centers throughout Imperial County; The SBBC has participated in the development of a Digital Equity Best Practices Checklist and Imperial County
+• Southern Border Broadband Consortium (SBBC): SBBC continues to work with local stakeholders to identify, prioritize and advance broadband infrastructure and improvement projects; facilitate and promote broadband education community wide using survey data; work with the Boys and Girls Club of IV and the Workforce Development Board to create Digital Literacy Centers throughout Imperial County; and develop a preferred scenario for 98% deployment in Imperial County and present to the California Advanced Service Fund and the CPUC.

-Broadband Priority Routes.
 The grant Cycle 1 has one (1) pending invoice waiting for approval.
 Budget Recap: